-I have contacted our student loan companies many times, asking if there was any way to lower our rates, and I was always given the same exact line: “If you set up automatic withdrawal, we can lower it by 0.25%” LAME!
+I have contacted our student loan companies many times, asking if there was any way to lower or refinance my student loans, and I was always given the same exact line: “If you set up the automatic withdrawal, we can lower it by 0.25%” LAME!

-Well last week I called AGAIN seeing if there was any other options, and the customer service representative either
+Well last week I called AGAIN seeing if there were any other options, and the customer service representative either

 - Took pity on me and FINALLY gave me the info I needed in order to get them lowered, OR